Assistant Professor of Music/Associate Director of Choral Activities

 Conducts the Castle Singers (Mixed Chamber Ensemble) and

 Kantorei (Mixed Sacred)

 Teaches Choral (7-12), General Music (K-6), and Voice Methods

 Supervises student teachers and teaches Contemporary Issues in Music Education

 Office: FAC 15

 Dr. Nicki Bakko Toliver joined the Wartburg faculty in 2014.
-She conducts the St. Elizabeth Chorale and Castle Singers, teaches courses in choral music education, and mentors student teachers.
+She conducts Kantorei and Castle Singers, teaches courses in choral music education, and mentors student teachers.

 Regarded as a master music educator, Toliver enjoyed a distinguished career in both public and private school systems in Minnesota, North Dakota, Nevada, and Arizona.
 While teaching at the secondary level, she served as the All-State Choir chairperson for the Nevada Music Educators Association and was a yearly staff member at the René Clausen Choral School.

 Prior to her appointment at Wartburg College, Toliver was a teaching professor at Anoka-Ramsey Community College in Coon Rapids, Minnesota, where she directed the Chamber Singers and Coon Rapids Chorale, while teaching courses in theory, aural comprehension, music appreciation, and fundamentals.
 Toliver also conducted various choral ensembles at Concordia (Minnesota) College at Moorhead and North Dakota State University.